anhchor/nightfalls/nightfalls/lake-of-shadows.md

 ## Summary

-Destroying the Taken blights in reverse order (3 → 2 → 1) prevents waves of Champions and ads from spawning.
 There are lots of Taken boop cannons, and it's easy to get physics killed.
 Boss needs to be melted, otherwise the boss room gets very messy.

 ---